 Since coffee beans are porous, they’re bound to absorb smells quite quickly.
 If you store them in your freezer, where you may be freezing fish, meat, and canned food, they might absorb those odors.
 Your refrigerator’s damp environment might even cause your coffee beans to mature quicker than they would in a dry cupboard.

 Freezing your coffee can also reduce its oil, taste, and odor, making it go rancid.

 How Do You Store Coffee for Later Use?

-If you’ve got an ample amount of coffee beans, we suggest you invite over some friends for brunch.
+If you’ve got an ample amount of coffee beans, I suggest you invite over some friends for brunch.
 That way, everyone can enjoy a flavorful cup of coffee.
 But if that is not an option for you, check out some of our storing methods.